 The Federal Housing Act was enacted on this date in 1934.
 This American legislation began the modern involvement of the federal government in the American housing market.

 The Federal Housing Administration (FHA) was created from this legislation.
-It represented the early New Deal's most important attempt at short-term pump priming of the economy, but it also had long-term significance as a shaping influence on the development of urban America.
+It represented the early New Deal's most important attempt at short-term pump priming of the economy.
+Still, it also had long-term significance as a shaping influence on the development of urban America.
 The FHA revolutionized home ownership by creating our current financial mortgaging system.
-In the process, it produced a lending structure which helped to solidify the racial segregation that still exists today.
+In the process, it produced a lending structure that helped to solidify the racial segregation that still exists today.
 The FHA has insured over 35 million home mortgages and 47,205 multifamily project mortgages since 1934.

-Recently, FHA has 4.8 million insured single-family mortgages and 13,000 insured multifamily projects in its portfolio.
-The Underwriting Handbook used by the FHA endorsed the practice of redlining, which marked Black neighborhoods as ineligible for FHA mortgages.
-The main rationale for the legislation was to revive the ailing construction industry, which accounted for about a third of the total unemployed, and whose recovery would have important consequences for supply industries like wood, cement, and electrical appliances.
-New housing starts, which averaged 900,000 a year in the 1920s, had plummeted as a result of the Great Depression to 90,000 in 1933.
+FHA recently had 4.8 million insured single-family mortgages and 13,000 insured multifamily projects in its portfolio.
+The Underwriting Handbook used by the FHA endorsed the practice of redlining, marking black neighborhoods as ineligible for FHA mortgages.
+The main rationale for the legislation was to revive the ailing construction industry, which accounted for about a third of the total unemployed, whose recovery would have important consequences for supply industries like wood, cement, and electrical appliances.
+New housing starts, which averaged 900,000 a year in the 1920s, had plummeted due to the Great Depression to 90,000 in 1933.